jeremenichelli/jeremenichelli.github.io/_posts/2016-06-23-building-component-based-app-vue.md

 A special directive, `v-link` allows anchors to navigate the app and the _router-view_ tag is the placeholder where the view's template will be mounted.

 Finally, map the different paths and send to `router.start` the app instance and the selector to initialize the project.

-### Styles

-There is still a discussion on going about extending the components philosophy to styles, probably one of the pain points of atomizing the user interface since almost all approaches forces you to mix unnatural CSS syntax with JavaScript.

-New standards like HTML imports and Shadow DOM are preparing the ground for a future where native web components will be easy to develop and cross browser compatible.

-In the meantime, devs are adding steps in their build processes to transform their stylesheets into [local scoped CSS][scoped-css] for pure JavaScript components.

 ## Ecosystem